JeffreyCA/spleeter-web/README.md

 If you are running Spleeter Web locally and storing your media files locally as well, this is expected behaviour as the development Django webserver does not support byte-range requests.
 You can try to configure it to use nginx + gunicorn instead.

 If you are using Azure Blob storage, you need to increase the API version to `2011-01-18` or newer, as the default API version does not support it.
 See [this](https://stackoverflow.com/questions/17408927/do-http-range-headers-work-with-azure-blob-storage-shared-access-signatures)  StackOverflow post for more details.
-Or just run [this](https://gist.github.com/JeffreyCA/d5c544df36a0f61737f8a435f897de5e) simple C# program.
+Or you can check out [this](https://gist.github.com/JeffreyCA/d5c544df36a0f61737f8a435f897de5e) simple C# program.

 ### Why is Redis needed?
 The main advantage of using Redis with Celery is so that the user can revoke/terminate in-progress tasks.
 This is only possible with Redis or amqp brokers.